SK1793/Angular/Todo-Sample/Readme.md

 (Note) : if any problems caused please verify the PHP version atleast 8.1 and Laravel as Set in "composer.json" File

-(P.S-if there are any problems,i would be glad if you Review.)
+(P.S-if there are any problems,i would be glad if you Review.)4

 <h3>Snapshots</h3>

 ![Snapshot 1](Documentation/Pictures/Title.png)
 ![Snapshot 2](Documentation/Pictures/HomePage(NotLoggedIn).png)
 ![Snapshot 3](Documentation/Pictures/SignIn.png)